mesosphere/dcos-docs-site/pages/1.11/administering-clusters/backup-and-restore/index.md

 - As of DC/OS 1.10, backups include only the state of Marathon running on master nodes.
 - You can perform backup and restore operations only from the DC/OS Enterprise [backup and restore CLI](/1.11/administering-clusters/backup-and-restore/backup-restore-cli) and the [backup and restore API](/1.11/administering-clusters/backup-and-restore/backup-restore-api).

-**Important:** When you perform a backup or restore, Marathon is rebooted in order to be able to perform the operation in a consistent state.
+**Important:** When you perform a backup or restore, Marathon reboots in order to be able to perform the operation in a consistent state.
 This will not affect running tasks, but if a task is launching something at that time, you can experience brief unavailability.